microgrid/matlab-microgrid-components/README.md

 - [ ] C. Rewrite in Python
 - [ ] D. spikes.
 Play with stepsize and make a test.
 - [ ] E. visual interface of graphs (Honorat)
-- [ ] F. Think about dependance on square meters. x, t, m2.
+- [ ] F. Think about dependance on square meters. x, t, m2. (m2 can be obtained from the rated power PV_size and the type of PV).
+Alternative is to write this out (and ask for these inputs explicitly).
 - [ ] genetic algorithm?
 (Honorat)

 ## todo list (tests)